spud/manifesto_docs/user_guide/wysiwyg.rst

 See "`Selecting and inserting media`_" above.

-See `the Routes section`_ for more information.

-.. _Selecting and inserting media: media_management_.html
+.. _Selecting and inserting media: media_management.html